-In the South West that morning, Hptm.
+On the far side of Toulouse that morning, Hptm.
 Roderich Cescotti of Stab IV./KG 100:

 … received the order to undertake an anti-partisan mission.
 At 0530 hrs.
 [GMT + 2] I took off from Francazal to operate in conjunction with ground troops against a Maquisard camp in the Pyrenées.
 I dropped two 500 kg bombs.
 There were other actions of this kind, such as an attack on a village where we dropped a tonne of incendiary bombs on two barns and a farm.
 My plane took some hits attributable to shots from the ground.
 I don’t really know how many operations of this kind took place since I had become the unit’s TO (Technical Officer) and I was often absent, forced to shuttle back and forth to Germany bringing in new aircraft or spare parts.

 The III./SG 4’s Gruppenkommandeur, Maj.
 Gerhart Weyert, flew from to Bourges to confer with Oberst Bongart, “who leads the Luftwaffe’s fight against the partisans”, before joining his unit at Clermont-Ferrand where 19 of its aircraft had now arrived.
 There were complaints that this new base was not big enough and that too few blast bays were available to protect their Focke-Wulfs.
 Conversely, the base command reported next day that it could supply III./SG 4 with bombs from existing stocks.
 Meanwhile the newcomers investigated the dispersal of some of their aircraft to other fields but considered none of them suitable.